Tendai: Pure Land practice

 Genshin's Ōjōyōshū (往生要集, "Essentials of Birth in the Pure Land") had a considerable influence on later Pure Land teachers such as Honen and Shinran.

-Practices related to and veneration of Amitābha and his pure land of Sukhavati in the Tendai tradition began with Saichō's disciple, Ennin.
+Pure Land meditations (kansō nenbutsu 観想念仏) and recitation of the Buddha's name (shōmyō nenbutsu 称名念仏) are also an integral part of Tendai practice.
+In the Tendai tradition, practices related to Amitābha and his pure land of Sukhavati began with Saichō's disciple, Ennin.
 After journeying to China for further study and training, he brought back a practice called the "five-tone nembutsu" or goe nenbutsu (五会念仏), which was a form of intonation practiced in China for reciting the Buddha's name.
 This contrasted with earlier practices in Japan starting in the Nara period, where meditation on images of the Pure Land, typically in the form of mandala, were practiced.

-However, both meditation on the Pure Land (kansō nenbutsu 観想念仏) and recitation of the Buddha's name (shōmyō nenbutsu 称名念仏) became an integral part of Pure Land practices in the Tendai tradition.
 In addition to the five-tone nembutsu brought back from China, Ennin also integrated a special monastic training program called the jōgyō zanmai (常行三昧, "Constantly Walking samadhi") originally promulgated by Zhiyi.
 In this practice, monks spend 90 days in retreat, circumambulating a statue of Amitābha constantly reciting his name.

-In addition to increasing monastic practices related to the Pure Land, monks also taught Pure Land practices to the lay community in the form of reciting the Buddha's name.
+In addition to increasing monastic practices related to the Pure Land, Tendai monks also taught recitative nenbutsu to the lay community.
+These included temple monks and itinerant wanderers called hijiri.
 The most famous of these nenbutsu hijiri (念仏聖, "Itinerant Pure Land teachers") was a monk named Kūya (空也, 903–972).

-Pure Land Buddhist thought was further developed by a Tendai monk named Genshin (源信, 942–1017) who was a disciple of Ryōgen, the 18th chief abbot or zasu (座主) of Mount Hiei.
-Genshin wrote an influential treatise called Ōjōyōshū (往生要集), which vividly contrasted the Sukhavati Pure Land of Amitābha with the descriptions of the hell realms in Buddhism.
-Further, Genshin promoted the popular notion of the Latter Age of the Dharma, which posited that society had degenerated to a point when they could no longer rely on traditional Buddhist practices, and would instead need to rely solely on Amitābha's grace to escape saṃsāra.
+Pure Land Buddhist thought was further developed by a Tendai monk named Genshin (源信, 942–1017), the author of an influential treatise called Ōjōyōshū (往生要集).
+Genshin also promoted the notion of the Latter Age of the Dharma, which held that society had degenerated to a point when people could no longer rely on traditional Buddhist practices, and would instead need to rely on Amitābha's grace to escape saṃsāra.
 Genshin drew upon past Chinese Pure Land teachers such as Daochuo and Shandao.

-Finally, Pure Land practices in Tendai were further popularized by former Tendai monk Hōnen, who established the first independent Pure Land school, the Jōdo-shū, and whose disciples carried the teachings to remote provinces in one form or another.
-This includes another ex-Tendai monk named Shinran, who eventually established the related Jōdo Shinshū.
+The nenbutsu was further popularized by the Tendai monk Hōnen, who is considered the founder of what would later become the first independent Pure Land school, the Jōdo-shū.
+However, Hōnen and most of his students never formally broke with the Tendai school, and he remained a Tendai monk for his entire life, even as he was attacked by other Tendai establishment figures.
+Thus, Hōnen's movement was initially a faction (ha) within the Tendai school.
+It was only after the 14th century that the Jōdo-shū became a truly independent tradition.
+Hōnen's following included another monk named Shinran, who eventually established the related Jōdo Shinshū sect.